SamirNabadov/RabbitMQ-in-k8s/README.md

 __Note__
 ------------
 * In the daemonset of Nginx Ingress settings should have this argument: - --tcp-services-configmap=$(POD_NAMESPACE)/tcp-services
-* In the service of Nginx Ingress must be exposed required tcp socket
+* In the service of Nginx Ingress must be exposed required tcp socket (AMPQ 5672)

 __Requirements__
 ------------